 1. Bow Wow Beach, Stow, Ohio

-Ohio Stow has all sorts of cool things to do but the highlight to dog lovers is definitely Wow Beach.
+Ohio Stow has all sorts of cool things to do but the highlight for dog lovers is Wow Beach.
 The beach has a 7.5-acre fence on the playground for both dogs large and small.
-The area varies from sandy beach to grassy nooks, and there are also three acres of lakes for dogs to swim in (sorry, no human swimming).
-Bow Bow beach is one of the good dog friendly vacations in Midwest.
+The area varies from sandy beaches to grassy nooks, and there are also three acres of lakes for dogs to swim in (sorry, no human swimming).
+Bow Beach is one of the good dog-friendly vacations in the Midwest.

 2. Broad Ripple, Indianapolis, Indiana

 Dog owners living or visiting fences in Indianapolis will not regret stopping by the extremely dog-friendly Broad Ripple parade.
-Start your day on the Muse Trail, a beautiful urban trail that takes you through various lakes, parks and even bridges and through industrial areas.
+Start your day on the Muse Trail, a beautiful urban trail that takes you through various lakes, parks, and even bridges, and industrial areas.

 3. Camp Dogwood, Wisconsin Lake Delton

-Camp Dogwood literally makes dreams come true as a public holiday camp for dogs and their owners.
-During their travels, dogs and people can participate in fun training sessions, relax, play and enjoy the outdoors together.
+Camp Dogwood makes dreams come true as a public holiday camp for dogs and their owners.
+During their travels, dogs and people can participate in fun training sessions, relax, play, and enjoy the outdoors together.

-Activities include everything from sailing and tracking lessons to treating a dog, starting a class to growing nature and adding puppies.
-Camp Dogwood is one of the good dog friendly vacations in Midwest.
+Activities include everything from sailing and tracking lessons to treating a dog, starting a class growing nature, and adding puppies.
+Camp Dogwood is one of the good dog-friendly vacations in the Midwest.

 4. Beaches, Chicago, Illinois

 It may seem strange that we’ve included a city in the list of dog-friendly destinations – and a large city – but Chicago, Illinois is easily one of the most dog-friendly places in the country.
-Beaches on the Chicago is one of the good dog friendly vacations in Midwest.
+Beaches on the Chicago is one of the good dog-friendly vacations in the Midwest.

 5. Crazy Horse, South Dakota